MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

     - matplotlib
 ```

-The specification contains some usual packages that you use in your job (numpy, pip).
+The specification contains some usual packages that you use in your job, such as numpy and  pip.

 Reference this *yaml* file to create and register this custom environment in your workspace: